RaduMirceaAndrei00/notes-api/README.md

 # notes-api
-This is the backend part of the Notes app
+This is the back end part of the BestNotes app